anarchuluubayarsaikhan/anarchuluubayarsaikhan/README.md

 ## 🔭 About me:
 - Prior Internist
-- Speak Mongolian, English, Russian and German
+- Can speak in Mongolian, English, Russian and German
 - In love with fitness and HIIT workouts
 - Enjoy playing table tennis and badminton
 - Love learning about people, especially about their feelings and mindsets